 Create a Weekly Plan

 Weekly plans are important, too, as they help drive your daily plans.
 Create it on Sunday, so you’re all set to go on Monday morning.
-Keep in mind what days/times you’re most productive and engaged, and schedule tasks appropriately.
+Remember what days/times you’re most productive and engaged, and schedule tasks appropriately.

 Give Yourself Credit for “Off Task” Work

-If you’re working on something that requires you to focus, do your best to minimize distractions.
-You may not be able to close your door, but you can turn off emails and IMs.
-Depending on the workplace and your role, you may also be able to hang a note asking people to come back at a certain time.
+If you’re working on something that requires focus, do your best to minimize distractions.
+For example, you may not be able to close your door, but you can turn off emails and IMs.
+Depending on the workplace and your role, you may also be able to hang a note asking people to come back at a particular time.
 Similarly, don’t answer the phone just because it’s ringing.
-Make catching up on emails and voicemails a task during the day.
+Instead, make catching up on emails and voicemails a task during the day.